 You have likely heard the sayings “don’t reinvent the wheel,” and “imitation is the highest form of flattery.”
-Both aptly apply to Petya, a threat currently affecting organizations worldwide.
+Both aptly apply to Petya Ransomware, a threat currently affecting organizations worldwide.
 To explain, Petya is not new.
-It was first discovered in 2016 as a form of ransomware that would not only encrypt files on the computer but also infect the Master Boot Record thus preventing machines from booting into the Windows Operating System.
+First discovered in 2016, this form of ransomware that would not only encrypt files on the computer but also infect the Master Boot Record, preventing machines from booting into the Windows Operating System.

 Instead of “reinventing the wheel” by creating a new global threat, hackers made Petya even more dangerous by “imitating” WannaCry (a recent ransomware worm that took advantage of a Windows vulnerability in a way that had never been done with ransomware).
 In the past, ransomware would only affect a single machine and network drives the user had access to.
 While damaging, if regular backups were performed the network could return to a functional state in a reasonable period of time.
 What makes this new threat so dangerous is its ability to spread from computer to computer.
 Imagine, within hours, hundreds of PCs and servers being permanently decommissioned.
 This is happening as we speak to businesses throughout the world, especially in Europe.

-What can be done to protect your network from this new threat?
 First and foremost, patch your computers and servers with the latest Windows Updates.
-If you applied the recommended Microsoft MS17-010 associated with the WannaCry vulnerability, you have greatly reduced the chances of this worm from spreading throughout your network.
-Petya also has the ability to spread from PC to PC using permissions associated with the current user signed into the machine.
+The recommended Microsoft MS17-010 patch associated with the WannaCry vulnerability greatly reduces the chances of this worm from spreading throughout your network.
+Petya is able to spread from PC to PC using permissions associated with the current user signed into the machine.
 Following best practice guidelines of not giving standard user accounts administrative privileges on the network or the domain will also greatly reduce the threat of this worm spreading.

 When dealing with any security threat, follow these best practices: